rstacruz/onmount/README.md

 $(document).on('page:load', function () { $.behavior() })
 ```

-Or you can trigger just one behavior, perfect for testing:
+Or you can trigger just one behavior.
+Perfect for testing.

 ```js
 $.behavior('.push-button')